 The revolution has already begun, but the general public hasn’t realized what’s happening yet

 After 250,000 years of evolution, our species is now on the verge of being able to take active control over our own evolutionary process.
-The science making human genetic engineering possible already exists and is being carried out, albeit in its nascent form, in labs and clinics around the world.
+The science that’s making human genetic engineering possible already exists and is being carried out, albeit in its nascent form, in labs and clinics around the world.

 In the earliest phases, we’ll be doing more of what we’re beginning to do now: screening early stage embryos during in vitro fertilization for single gene mutations that cause diseases like Huntington’s, and trying to select out those diseases.
-Soon, the same process will also enable us to select for positive and polygenic characteristics like intelligence or even empathy.
+Soon, the same process will also enable us to select for positive and polygenic characteristics such as intelligence or even empathy.

 We don’t need any new science to do all of this.
 The technology is already there.
-We’re on the verge of this fundamental transformation, not just of our reproductive processes, but of how we think of ourselves as humans.
+We’re on the verge of this fundamental transformation–not just of our reproductive processes, but of how we think of ourselves as humans.
 This revolution has already begun, but the general public hasn’t yet fully realized what’s happening or where this is all headed.

 Just because we can do something, doesn’t mean we should do something

 There are many dangers connected with this type of technology.
 First, a lot of it is plain hubris.
 As much as we know about how the brain and the body work, there’s even more that we don’t know.
 When we tinker with systems we don’t fully understand, it is very likely we’ll make mistakes.
-Perhaps we won’t understand that a gene that causes a disease we’re trying to eliminate also carries a protection against another disease not yet on our radar.
-Genetic diversity and mutation has a lot of negative consequences, but they are also our species’ insurance policy against unforeseeable changes in the future.
+Perhaps we won’t understand that a gene that causes a disease we’re trying to eliminate also carries a protection against another disease that’s not yet on our radar.
+Genetic diversity and mutation have a lot of negative consequences, but they are also our species’ insurance policy against unforeseeable changes in the future.

 Second, a very real danger is that we get into a genetics arms race, especially if different societies have different ideas about the desirability of genetic selection and engineering.
 We can already see today that different countries have dramatically different views on these technologies.
-Some will see all of this as modern Eugenics, others as a pathway towards greater competitiveness.
+Some will see all of this as modern Eugenics, others as a pathway toward greater competitiveness.
 What happens when genetic sciences get wound into global rivalries?
 If some countries push ahead and others refrain, it is easy to imagine how this difference could lead to global instability (imagine the GMO debate with much higher stakes).
 If (and when) other countries genetically enhance their children and we do not, what do we do?
 Do we have a genetic screening of everyone who comes into US?
 Do we make it illegal to procreate with people who are not genetically enhanced?
 My novel, Genesis Code, deals with these types of issues.

 A third danger is that we will we start to see our children as consumer products.
 What happens when you ordered a six-foot-five boy, and he turns out to be only six foot two?
 Will some people be disappointed, want a refund?
 It would be awful if these technologies led to a different way of seeing our children and their characteristics.